 1. Lower division gateway courses: These courses offer basic instruction in the social science, physical, biological and engineering aspects of sustainability and environmental science.
 Students must take EE80S and at least one of the four additional 5-unit courses listed below.
 ENVS majors may substitute ENVS 23, 24 or 25 for the minor’s second lower division course requirement.

-CLEI 81B/EART 81B NOT OFFERED IN 2016 or 2017 (L. Fox & P. Chuang, Winter) “Fundamentals of Environmental Science.”
+CLEI 81B/EART 81B NOT OFFERED IN 2016 or 2017 (Winter) “Fundamentals of Environmental Science.”
 Addresses major issues in physical and biological environmental sciences and provides tools to critically evaluate, debate, and make informed choices regarding one's own impact on the environment.
 Topics include: climate change, water resources, air pollution, evolution, ecology (from populations to ecosystems), and conservation.
 Quantitative problem solving is an integral part of this course.

-CLEI 81C/EE 81C NOT OFFERED IN SPRING 2016 or 2017 (K. Pedrotti & J. Vesecky, Spring) “Designing a Sustainable Future.”
+CLEI 81C/EE 81C NOT OFFERED IN SPRING 2016 or 2017 (Spring) “Designing a Sustainable Future.”
 Introduces key technological solutions to environmental problems; discusses their underlying principles; and examines their societal dimensions.
 Topics include: conventional and renewable energy; emerging technologies for transportation, energy efficiency clean water; planetary engineering; and lean manufacturing.

-PHYS 2 (S. Carter, D. Smith, Spring) “Elementary Physics of Energy.”
+PHYS 2 (Spring) “Elementary Physics of Energy.”
 The physics of energy developed in a course accessible to non-science majors as well as science majors.
 Fundamental principles and elementary calculations, at the level of basic algebra, developed and applied to the understanding of the physics of energy.
 Topics include fossil fuels, renewable energy, solar cells and waste energy, waste-energy recovery, nuclear power, and global greenhouse effects.

-2. Service learning sustainability internship: This internship sequence provides students the opportunity to undertake internships in participating on- or off-campus service projects (e.g., CASFS, Homeless Garden, etc.) Students must enroll in the lower division introduction to service learning and at least two quarters of the upper division internship program (2LD + 4 UD units).
+2. Service learning sustainability internship: This internship sequence provides students the opportunity to undertake internships in participating on- or off-campus service projects (e.g., CASFS, Homeless Garden, etc. For more information, see the Service Learning Sustainability Internship placement page.)
+Students must enroll in the lower division introduction (CLEI 55) to service learning and at least two quarters (CLEI 155) of the upper division internship program (2LD + 4 UD units).

 CLEI 155 (Susan Watrous, W-S): “College Eight Sustainability Internship.”
 For students undertaking sustainability-oriented service learning work in the College, College-related projects, community service organizations, or public agencies, who have already taken CLEI 55 (4 UD units).